 What are the supposed benefits of WBC?

 In recent years, WBC has become rather fashionable, particularly among sportspeople; the frigid temperatures are supposed to improve healing times for sports injuries.
 But studies investigating WBC's ability to speed up recovery have been inconclusive to date.
-For instance,
+For instance, a meta-analysis published in 2014 concluded:

 "Until further research is available, athletes should remain cognizant that less expensive modes of cryotherapy, such as local ice-pack application or cold-water immersion, offer comparable physiological and clinical effects to WBC."